GregMurray30/MMX/README.md

 We conduct 100 simulations across a spectrum of latent state correlations (15%–40%), halo and cannibalization intensities, and SKAN noise levels.
 Simulations are stratified by conditions such as channel isolation, collinearity of spend, and total scale, enabling generalization of findings.

+## Results

+Across 100 simulation runs, the MMX model consistently demonstrated an improvement over SKAN-derived response curves in the presence of structured attribution bias.
+The results are evaluated on three channels with varying characteristics, anonymized as Channel A, Channel B, and Channel C.

+### Overall Performance

+Channel A (High spend, low correlation with other channels):
+MMX outperformed SKAN in 93% of simulations.
+Performance was robust across both high and low halo/cannibalization regimes.
+This channel’s low collinearity and high scale facilitated identifiability of its causal impact.

+Channel B (Low total spend, high co-spend with other channels):
+MMX outperformed SKAN in 70% of simulations.
+Performance improved when cannibalization priors were loosened and the channel had short periods of isolated spend, suggesting identifiability remains contingent on data structure.

+Channel C (Moderate spend, moderate co-spend overlap):
+MMX outperformed SKAN in 54% of simulations.
+Results were sensitive to latent state correlation and prior specification.
+In simulations where SKAN biases were large (e.g., halo magnitude > 1.0), MMX provided significant directional improvement.
+In low-bias or tightly coupled simulations, MMX occasionally diverged incorrectly.

+### Attribution Error Analysis

+MMX reduced attribution error by an average of 22% on Channel A and 11% on Channel B, while performance on Channel C was net neutral.

+When SKAN attribution was highly distorted (e.g., combined halo + cannibalization bias exceeding 30% of channel revenue), MMX reduced net attribution error in >80% of such cases.

+In cases where MMX underperformed, most errors stemmed from organic-predictive entanglement (e.g., misalignment between organic latent states and revenue), or from insufficient differentiation in spend patterns between channels.

+### Simulation Diagnostics

+We found that MMX's ability to outperform SKAN was strongly associated with:

+Lower inter-channel spend correlation (ASA-like patterns)

+Greater scale of spend

+Wider priors on halo and cannibalization weights

+Latent state correlation between paid and organic in the 20–30% range

+These findings validate the model’s robustness in realistic settings, while also highlighting limitations in regimes of low identifiability.